Miley Cyrus Slays the iHeartRadio Festival After Kaitlynn Carter Split

 "Miley and Kaitlynn are no longer together romantically.
 They have been there for each other through tough times recently but decided it's best to be friends," a source told ET.

+Despite the split news, Cyrus and Carter appear to still be on good terms.
+“GET IT!!!!!,” Carter commented on a photo of Cyrus after her iHeartRadio Festival performance to cheer her on.

 The pair got together this summer following their high profile splits with Liam Hemsworth and Brody Jenner, respectively.
-They were photographed making out on a yacht in Italy amid the split news and then later were seen together several times, including at Kaitlynn’s birthday party and the MTV VMAs.
+They were photographed making out on a yacht in Italy amid the split news and then later were seen together several times, including at Kaitlynn’s birthday party and the MTV Video Music Awards.

 For more from Miley, watch the clip below: